libretime/libretime/docs/_docs/upgrading.md

 > downtime, so you should always have a fallback system available during the
 > upgrade to ensure broadcast continuity.

-Before upgrading a production LibreTime server, you should back up both the PostgreSQL database and the storage server used by LibreTime.
+1. Take a [backup of the server](/docs/backing-up-the-server).
 This is especially important if you have not already set up a regular back up routine.
    This extra back up is a safety measure in case of accidental data loss during the upgrade, for example due to the wrong command being entered when moving files.
-See [Backing up the server](/docs/backing-up-the-server) in this manual for details of how to perform these back ups.
+It is also recommended to backup all the configuration files under `/etc/airtime/`.
+2. Run `./install -fiap` as described in the [install documentation](/install).

-The LibreTime [installation script](/install) will detect an existing LibreTime deployment and back up any configuration files that it finds.
-We recommend taking your own manual backups of the configuration yourself nevertheless.
+   This will detect an existing LibreTime deployment and backup any configuration files that if finds.
 The install script also tries to restart the needed services during an upgrade.
 In any case you should monitor if this happened and also take a quick look at the logs files to be sure everything is still fine.
 Now might be the time to reboot the system or virtual machine LibreTime is running on since regular reboots are part of a healthy system anyway.

-After the upgrade has completed, you may need to clear your web browser's cache before logging into the new version of the LibreTime administration interface.
-If the playout engine starts up and detects that a show should be playing at the current time, it will skip to the correct point in the current item and start playing.
+3. Log into the new version of the LibreTime administration interface.
+If the playout engine starts up and detects that a show should be playing at the current time, it will skip to the correct point in the current time and start playing.
+If you encounter issues trying to connect to the new administration interface, you may need to clear your web browser's cache.

 > **Note:** Airtime's _linked files_ and _watched folders_ features currently do
 > not work in Libretime.